alecxe/pytest-joke/README.md

 ## TODO

- * make the plugin configurable: turn on/off, language, joke category
+ * make the plugin configurable: turn on/off, language, joke category, number of jokes
  * a few emojis to the output

 ## License